GO: The Great Outdoors Multimodal Dataset: Dataset Descriptions

 \subsubsection{Class Distribution}

 The semantic class distribution for the GO dataset can be seen in Fig. \ref{fig:go_stat} and reveals that vegetation-related classes, such as trees and grass, are highly represented, while man-made structures like fences, vehicle, and building are less frequent.
-This imbalance highlights the dataset's emphasis on natural terrains, making it well-suited for off-road robotics, but also presents challenges for training balanced perception models across all classes.
+This imbalance highlights the emphasis on natural terrains, making the GO dataset well-suited for off-road robotics, but also presents challenges for training balanced perception models across all classes.